Two-dimensional $\mathbb{Z}_2$ lattice gauge theory on a near-term quantum simulator: variational quantum optimization, confinement, and topological order: QAOA and circuit implementation

 The QAOA variational wavefunction in Eq.~\eqref{eq:QAOA_state} is obtained by applying $\Ptrot$ layers of local unitary operators, by alternating the time evolutions generated by plaquette and electric field interactions.
 In what follows, we are going to describe how to implement the operations involved in each layer of the variational circuit by using only single and two-qubit gates.
 Since we shall focus on a single application of the unitary operations $\nep^{-i\beta_m\Ham_E}$ and $\nep^{-i\gamma_m\Ham_B}$, the index $m$ will be dropped from the parameters.

 The electric term of Eq. \eqref{eq:HE} is a sum of single-qubit operators, therefore the evolution it generates can be realized as a product of single-qubit rotations around the $x$ axis by the angle $\beta$, up to an irrelevant global phase.
 The computational basis we adopt hereafter is the $\PauliSigma^z$ eigenbasis.
-Therefore, we employ Hadamard gates to diagonalize $\Ham_E$, and we reproduce the electric evolution during a single QAOA step by simultaneously applying operators $U_p(\beta)=\nep^{i\beta \PauliSigma^z}$ to all qubits, i.e. a global rotation of angle $\beta$ around the $z$-axis.
+Therefore, we employ Hadamard gates to diagonalize $\Ham_E$, and we reproduce the electric evolution during a single QAOA step by simultaneously applying operators $U_p(\beta)=\nep^{i\beta \PauliSigma^z}$ to all qubits, i.e. a global rotation of angle $\beta$ around the $z$-axis~\footnote{In the $\PauliSigma^z$ eigenbasis the circuit depth is 3; however, in a realistic experimental setup, it is often possible to implement single-qubit rotations around the $x$ axis, requiring only a single layer of gates}.
 A schematic representation of the single-qubit gates required is sketched in Fig.~\ref{fig:circuit_sketch}(b).

-The implementation of the time evolution associated with plaquette operators is less trivial \cite{Dlaska_arXiv2021,Lechner_IEEE2020,lamm}, but it can be realized in a local way as a combination of single- and two-qubit gates.
+The implementation of the time evolution associated with plaquette operators is less trivial \cite{Dlaska_PRL2021,Lechner_IEEE2020,lamm}, but it can be realized in a local way as a combination of single- and two-qubit gates.
 Fig.~\ref{fig:circuit_sketch}(a) shows that a single-plaquette unitary operator $\nep^{i\gamma \calB_p}$ is obtained by a suitable combination of CNOT gates and a single-qubit rotation $U_{p}(\gamma)$ applied to the fourth qubit of the plaquette.
 The fourth qubit is the target of all CNOTs and it is restored to its initial logical state by the last three CNOTs, such that $U_{p}(\gamma)$ successfully applies the phase $\gamma\calB_p$ only.
+An alternative technique based on ancillary qubits is presented in Refs. \cite{Zohar_PRL2017,Zohar_PRA2017,Armon_PRL2021}.